 Types Of Knit Fabric By Percentage Of Stretch

 When you’re choosing fabric for your sewing patterns, check the pattern to see what stretch percentage it recommends using.
 You might see something like 25% stretch or even possibly a percentage of spandex (ex: 5% spandex).

-For example, this jersey knit fabric from fabric.com has the following description:
+For example, this jersey knit fabric from amazon.com has the following description:

 This ultra soft jersey knit fabric is brushed on both sides and feels heavenly against the skin, with 4-way stretch (50% on the grain and 20% on the vertical) for comfort and ease.